 Literary: Das grüne Gesicht (Gustav Meyrink), Cien años de soledad (Gabriel García Márquez), En attendant Godot (Samuel Beckett), 1Q84 (Haruki Murakami).

-Other: Pathologic (videogame), Zdzisław Beksiński (Polish artist), Ernst Barlach (German artist), TriORE (music project).
+Other: Pathologic (videogame), Zdzisław Beksiński (Polish artist), Ernst Barlach (German artist), TriORE (music project), Of The Wand And The Moon (music project).

 The free Village font is taken from here.